emqx/blog/en/202011/emqx-and-clickhouse-for-iot-data-access-and-analysis.md

 ## Introduction to the solution

-### Introduction to EMQ X
+### Introduction to EMQX

 [EMQ  X ](https://www.emqx.com/en) is an open-source MQTT messaging broker developed on a highly concurrent Erlang/OTP language platform, supporting millions of connections and distributed cluster architecture, with a publish-subscribe model.
-EMQ X has many out-of-the-box features built-in, and **EMQ X Enterprise**, supports the storage of IoT message data to ClickHouse via a rules engine.
+EMQX has many out-of-the-box features built-in, and **EMQX Enterprise**, supports the storage of IoT message data to ClickHouse via a rules engine.

 ### Introduction to ClickHouse